highlyprofitable108/docs-repo/stale-branch-management.md

 #### Regular Monitoring and Cleanup
 - **Automated Cleanup**: Automated systems will handle the deletion of stale branches that have been merged.
 However, branches with unmerged changes will not be automatically deleted due to the potential loss of work.
-- **Code Review Integration**: The decision to keep or delete a branch will be integrated into the code review process.
+- **Code Review Integration**: The decision to keep or delete a branch should be part of the code review process.
 This ensures that branch management becomes a routine part of development workflows, encouraging proactive cleanup.

 #### Communication and Collaboration
 Effective communication is crucial, especially for branches not covered by automated cleanup.
 Engineers should discuss the status and necessity of such branches during code reviews, ensuring collective agreement and understanding.